 I was most nervous about using the machine with the crank, but it was surprisingly efficient.
 Just watch the cherries, as it will occasionally skip a cherry and you’ll end up with a seed (and an intact sour cherry) still in your bowl of cherries.

 While these machines are fast, the only downside is the cost and trickiness of finding them in an actual store and not online.
-If you wait until you need them to purchase, they’re either sold out in person, or take too long to ship–especially in 2020 with the pandemic.
+If you wait until you need them to purchase, they’re either sold out in person or take too long to ship.

 My Favourite Cherry Pitting Hack–No Fancy Equipment Required!